 We aim to be transparent about our policy and processes.
-Properties let are published each week on our web site with the information on the length of waiting time or tenancy time of the new tenant.
+Applicants can view average waiting times for properties on our website at www.edindexhousing.co.uk.
+Applicants can also view where properties became available and the demand for them using the supply and demand tool on our website.
 In this way anyone seeking a property can check their position against current supply and demand and decide on their best housing options.
 Assistance in looking at housing options is also available at local area offices.